john-lawson1/finalCapstone/README.md

 It was created and submitted for Task 17 of the HyperionDev Software Engineering Fundamentals course (Cohort 6).

-It has been added to Github as part of Task 21 (Compulsory Task 2) to demonstrate the loading of a project onto Github and documentation of a Readme file.
+It has been added to Github as part of Task 21 (Compulsory Task 2) to demonstrate the loading of a project onto Github and the documentation of a Readme file.

 ## Table of Contents
 1. [Installation](https://github.com/john-lawson1/finalCapstone/edit/main/README.md#installation)